Changes in 2017

 While it is important to understand and quantify the scale of the contribution of ad-hoc locums to the general practice workforce, there is a risk that including them in the main workforce totals artificially inflates our understanding of the figures, as in most cases they are not increasing capacity within the workforce.
 For example, a GP working 37.5 hours per week who is absent due to sickness for a week is still a member of the practice’s workforce and is counted in the statistics with an FTE and headcount of one.
 At the same time, an ad-hoc locum providing cover would also contribute one to the headcount figures and a pro-rata’d amount to the FTE total.
 This means that two people would be counted for the week in question, but with only one available to work, thus distorting the figures.

 Until June 2021, we included information about ad-hoc locums in the main publication figures.
-However, because the nature of the ad-hoc locum cohort is different to the rest of the practice workforce, and since the measures are calculated differently, from June 2021 we have removed information about ad-hoc locums from the overall totals and publish figures about this cohort only in Annex B of the Excel Bulletin.
+However, because the nature of the ad-hoc locum cohort is different to the rest of the practice workforce, and since the measures are calculated differently, from June 2021 we have removed information about ad-hoc locums from the overall totals and publish figures about this cohort only in Annexes B and C of the Excel Bulletin.
 Since July 2021 onwards, this series has been published monthly rather than each quarter.
-We expect there to be a slight delay in the availability of ad-hoc locum-related data so the monthly figures presented in Annex B are marked as provisional and may be updated somewhat in arrears.
+There is a delay in the availability of ad-hoc locum-related data so the figures presented for the two most recent months in Annexes B and C are marked as provisional and are updated in subsequent months.
 Users should always refer to the most recent publication for the most up-to-date ad-hoc locum statistics.